m-flak/machines/README.md

 For ARM SoC development boards (like Raspberry or Nitrogen8M) if you do not have cross compilation toolchain prepared it will be easier to boot-up one of dedicated system distribution and build it within this enviroment (takes approx one hour for 4 cores).

+**Making a distribution (Collect everything for installation)** Run `make distribution` to collect all of the data files, graphics files, and compiled binaries into a single folder.
+You may then copy the contents of the `distribution` folder into your game's directory.

 **Class invariant checks (for debugging)**
 `export CB_INVARIANT_CHECKING=on`